MissMozart/Accounting-Ledger/README.md

 A special part of my code is that the program asks if you want to make another payment or deposit before taking you back to the main menu.

 ## Thank you
-to A'sha Shepard, Mohammed Ahmed, Cristi Savca and Javier Chavez for all the help.
+to Paul Kimball, A'sha Shepard, Mohammed Ahmed, Cristi Savca and Javier Chavez for all the help.

 ## Example code